seung-lab/cloud-volume/README.md

 * max_redirects - Integer.
 If > 0, allow info files containing a 'redirect' field to forward the CloudVolume instance across this many hops before raising an error.
 If set to <= 0, then do not allow redirection, but also do not raise an error (which allows for easy editing of info files with a redirect in them).
 * mesh_dir - str.
 If specified, override the mesh directory specified in the info file.
 * skel_dir - str.
 If specified, override the skeletons directory specified in the info file.
 * secrets - str, JSON string, or dict.
 If specified, use this credential to access the dataset.
 You can pass it in the same form as the various *-secret.json files appear.
-If not provided, the various secret files will be consulted.
+If not provided, the various secret files will be consulted.*
+* lru_bytes - int >= 0.
+A least recently used (LRU) cache for images whose size is measured in bytes of data stored.
+This cache can help accelerate sequences of operations that have a high degree of spatial locality such as accessing voxels corresponding to skeleton nodes.
+Images are stored decompressed but not decoded.
+This means that formats that compress well and are approximately random access (e.g. `compresso`, `compressed_segmentation`) can be stored in great quantity and still have high performance. `raw` is stored as fully decoded numpy arrays and so is very fast but also very memory intensive.

 ### CloudVolume Methods